 Last summer, we posted a photo of a hydration station located at the FSU College of Law on our FSU Sustainable Campus Facebook page.
 It would have just been a normal day, a normal Facebook post, but we got a comment that sent us on a journey to FSU’s law school where a certain Torts professor teaches.

-Find the article on the Tallahassee Democrat website.
-At Florida State University, hospitality students are gaining hands on experience in sustainable restaurant management through the Ashby Stiff Little Dinner Series.
-Each semester, students at the Dedman School of Hospitality enroll in catering management, where they carry on the 60-year tradition of creating a dining experience from beginning to end.
+At FSU, hospitality students are gaining hands on experience in sustainable restaurant management through the Ashby Stiff Little Dinner Series.
+Each semester, students carry on the 60-year tradition of creating a dining experience from beginning to end.

 The Museum always strives to be more efficient and incorporate sustainable business practices, when possible, allowing us to focus our resources where they matter most.
 Which, in addition to, reducing our global footprint, also provides cost savings.